Cart

 Once released, rotate the front wheel 180 degrees, insert and properly secure the handlebars, and you’re ready to ride!

-If you own a JackRabbit OG and need replacement parts or are interested in particular accessories, you may need to know which version of the OG that you have.
+If you own a JackRabbit OG and need replacement parts or are interested in particular accessories, you may need to know which version of the OG you have.

 • The power button is located on the left side of the frame.
 It is a red colored switch and when pressed up (I) the power is on.
 When pressed down (O), the power is off.